The Libyan Fertiliser Company is located at Marsa el Brega, on the Mediterranean coast, about 700 kilometers east of the Libyan capital Tripoli.

 Deputy Operating Officer,

-The Board is the highest executive level of Lifeco, consisting of eight Directors: four appointed by NOC and LIA, four by Yara.
-NOC/LIA have the right to appoint the Chairman.
-The Chief Executive Officer (CEO) of Lifeco reports to the Board and leads the core management team.
-Yara has the right to appoint the first CEO.
-In addition, Yara has seconded an expert in management support systems and NOC/LIA has seconded a deputy to each of the ammonia, urea and maintenance areas.
+The Board is the highest executive level of LIFECO, consisting of eight Directors: appointed by NOC and LIA, The Chief Executive Officer (CEO) of LIFECO reports to the Board and leads the core management team.
+NOC has the right to appoint the CEO and other management members.